 A good reason to get an Adobe Stock account today!

 They're also introducing soon a new method that will allow artists to contribute their images and videos to Adobe Stock directly and from within the Creative Cloud apps too.
 So far Adobe Stock has been sourcing all of their assets from Fotolia, and contributors could only submit their content to the microstock agency, to be then added to the integration service.

-While the simpler monetization feature aims mostly at artists wanting to sell their content as stock, it also means Adobe Stock’s offer will continue growing and that Creative Cloud users will continue finding more and more options in stock imagery to use in their work.
+While the simpler monetization feature aims mostly at artists wanting to sell their content as stock, it also means Adobe Stock's offer will continue growing with these Creative Cloud Discounts users will continue finding more and more options in stock imagery to use in their work.